 Human Anatomy- Bitter Facts

-Have you ever heard any dog, horse, camel, elephant… having spondylitis or sciatica?
+Have you ever heard of any dog, horse, camel, or elephant… having spondylitis or sciatica?
 Some animals are too bulky to do their Pilates, Stretches, and Yoga.
-Why on the earth, none of their nerves is pinched by some other muscle or bones!
-I am going to ask my “vet-sister”.
+Why on the earth, none of their nerves is pinched by some other muscle or bones?
+I am going to ask my “vet sister”.

 Certainly, almighty knows and understands woos of those unspoken creatures.
 They can’t see a doctor and tell about their ailment when in their natural habitat.
 My goodness, again changing my course.

 Got it!
 It’s happening to me.
 It can happen to anyone.
 Drifting from its course or place may occur.
 The sciatic nerve is not an exception.
 Which causes Sciatica Pain.

 What Is Sciatica- The sciatic nerve @longest in your body!